afstanton/startup/README.md

 Why so many code quality gems?

 I'm building this as a solo dev.
 I don't have anyone to do real code reviews on this, so I need things to call out the most common, most basic mistakes that get made.
 I tend to hack together whatever works first and move on, and these help me write better code.
+Plus, I just like them.

 # Relevant gems used